quii/learn-go-with-tests/command-line.md

 Before fixing `main` let's change the package of our test inside `CLI_test.go` to `poker_test`.

-If you have a well configured IDE you will suddenly see a lot of red!
+If you have a well-configured IDE you will suddenly see a lot of red!
 If you run the compiler you'll get the following errors

 ```
 ./CLI_test.go:12:19: undefined: StubPlayerStore